Skip to content

 • Performance-related views may only appear when that information exists and has been shared with you.

-The main idea stays the same:
+The main idea never changes:

 Stage View helps you understand a selected venue or room without leaving your current workflow.

-Managing access and sharing
+Managing Access and Sharing

 Stage View can also help you control what festival sections can see.

-Share Performance Information
+Sharing Performance Information

 In the Performances tab, admins can click the Access button to manage performance info sharing.